7 Universal Design Principles to Reach Audiences

 4. Minimize sustained physical effort.

-• Make sure your text and graphics aren't too small or too big.
+• Ensure your text and graphics aren't too small or too big.

 Size & Space

-Appropriate size and space are provided for approach, reach, manipulation and use regardless of the user's body size, posture or mobility.
+The design implements appropriate size and space for approach, reach, manipulation and use regardless of the user's body size, posture or mobility.

 1. Provide a clear line of sight to important elements for any seated or standing user.